Old-Fashioned Chocolate Chip Cookies |

 CHECK!
 After 10 minutes, check the cookies, if needed, bake for another one to five minutes, one minute at a time.
 In my oven, the large cookies are done after a total of 10 to 13 minutes, the small cookies are done at 10 minutes (but some times 11).
 They should be golden on top but still slightly soft to the touch because they'll keep baking out of the oven.
 Timing is extra-important here, if they're baked too long, the cookies will turn out crisp instead of chewy.
 You don't want that!

-COOL A BIT Let cookies cool for 10 minutes before removing from the tray, they will stick just a little, use a metal spatula.
+COOL A BIT Let the cookies cool for 5 - 10 minutes before loosening from the tray, they will stick just a little, use a thin metal spatula.

-HOW IT KEEPS OId-Fashioned Chocolate Chip Cookies stay fresh for three to five days, not that they'll actually last that long, if you know what I mean.
+HOW THEY KEEP OId-Fashioned Chocolate Chip Cookies stay fresh for three to five days, not that they'll actually last that long, if you know what I mean.
 The cookie dough keeps for several days in the fridge and for several weeks in the freezer.
 That said, I prefer the cookie texture with just-mixed dough.

 CHRISTMAS BAKING?
 I don't usually think of chocolate chip cookies as "Christmas Cookie Plate" cookies.
 But these qualify!
 Who's gearing up for holiday baking?
 Check out my Holiday Baking Tips from a Certifiable Cookie-Baking Fiend.